yuanfang313/CIM642_Physical_Computing/Final Project/readme.md

  on the face is eyes.

  I remenber I was so obsessed with drawing different kinds of eyes of people when I was a little kid.
- And oftentimes, I only drew eyes, because that was already enough for me to imagine to what kind of people were these eyes belong.
+ And oftentimes, I only drew eyes, because that was already enough for me to imagine what kind of people were these eyes belong to.

  So I think it is a good idea to create eyes on my project to personificate it, if I want it relating with audiences emotionally.